City Year: Site locations

-The corps

-City Year AmeriCorps members represent a diverse array of racial, ethnic, religious and educational backgrounds.
+Corps

 Approximately 80% of corps members are recent college graduates, 56% are people of color, 48% are Pell Grant eligible, 42% are fluent or conversational in a second language and 25% are first generation college students.

 AmeriCorps members begin their service year in the summertime, undergoing several weeks of intensive training before the beginning of the school year.
 During this training, corps members are oriented to City Year culture and trained on how to work within schools.
-They are assigned to serve on a team at a particular school, where they will work for the duration of their service year.
+They are assigned to serve in a team at a particular school, where they will work for the duration of their service year.

 Like other AmeriCorps members, City Year corps members receive a biweekly living allowance, or modest stipend.
 City Year AmeriCorps also receive health insurance benefits and qualify for a post-service Segal Education Award through AmeriCorps.
 Additionally, City Year has local partnerships in all cities that offer benefits such as public transit passes and discounts to local businesses just for City Year AmeriCorps members.

-Leadership development

-City Year has developed a comprehensive approach to leadership development designed to ensure AmeriCorps member success at City Year, and in whatever field City Year alumni choose to enter after their year of service.
-City Year was founded on the belief that a year of service transforms both the community being served and the individual providing that service.
-City Year recognizes that the development of new skills and knowledge is crucial, but there are also some deeper questions that need to be explored in the journey of leadership development.